 - Device and Commodity Inspection Program.
 Missouri Department of Agriculture

 - Direct Marketing.
-1999.
+1999 (updated 2016).
 Katherine Adam, Radhika Balasubrahmanyam and Holly Born.
-ATTRA — National Sustainable Agriculture Information Service Publication IP113
+ATTRA — National Center for Appropriate Technology, Publication IP113.

 - Egg Licensing and Inspection.
 Missouri Department of Agriculture

-- Farmers' Market Resources.
+- Farmers' Market Handbook.
 Missouri Department of Agriculture

-- Farmers’ Market Rules, Regulations and Opportunities.
-2002.
-Neil D. Hamilton.
-The National Agricultural Law Center.
-An Agricultural Law Research Article.
-Fayetteville, AR
+- Farmers’ Market Rules, Regulations and Opportunities (PDF).
+Neil D. Hamilton, The National Agricultural Law Center, 2002.

-- Food Safety: Sanitation and the Value Added Farmers Market Venues.
+- Food Safety: Sanitation and the Value Added Farmers Market Venues (PDF).
 Missouri Department of Health and Human Services

-- Jerry Jost and Mercedes Taylor-Puckett.
+- Marketing the Market (PDF).
+Jerry Jost and Mercedes Taylor-Puckett.
 Kansas Rural Center Sustainable Agriculture Management Guide MGIOA.1.
-Kansas Rural Center, Whitting, KS
+Kansas Rural Center, Whitting, KS.

 - Midwest Center for Nonprofit Leadership